issy/intel-ark-api/README.md

   #### `query`

-  The product you're searching for
+  The name of the product you're searching for
   ```
   Type: string
   Array: false